 Other prominent celebrity shillers include Logan Paul, who was slammed last year for promoting an entirely useless token called ‘Dink Doink’.

+Who else wants a fine?
 Most recently, Lark Davis, a Kiwi crypto influencer came under fire after it was revealed that he promoted certain small, low volume tokens to his 1 million followers, and shortly thereafter, would sell them following the inevitable price inflation caused by those same posts.

 Despite Lark denying the allegations, the evidence of foul play is damning.